FabrizioMusacchio/MotilA/docs/source/tutorials.rst

 Running MotilA directly on this dataset allows users to verify that the pipeline is functioning correctly and produces meaningful motility metrics.

+We also provide a smaller "cutout" version of the example dataset for quick testing and demonstration purposes: Musacchio (2025), `doi: 10.5281/zenodo.17803977 <https://zenodo.org/records/17803978>`_.

 Tutorial notebooks
 ------------------